 5. Balayage for Short Hair

 Balayage is versatile enough to be used on both short and long hair (and all the lengths in between).
-How the color is applied depends on the effect that you and your colorist wants to go for.
+How the color is applied depends on the effect that you and your colorist want to go for.
 Want to soften your features?
 Pick a lighter color and focus the placement around your face and further away from the roots.
 For something a little edgy, bring the color closer to your roots and up higher up towards the crown of your hair.

 6. Balayage With Playful Colors

 Balayage isn’t just reserved for natural-looking hair colors like brown, blonde, and copper.
 You can also be playful and add bright pops of neon in your hair.
 To truly get the colors to pop, pick a base that is at least two to three shades lighter than your natural hair color.
 Then pick a bright, fun color like lavender, baby pink, or bright blue.

 Take note: Depending on your base color, you may have to bleach your hair to achieve a bright pop of pink.
 So remember to keep your hair well-conditioned!